sz2404/PUI2018_sz2404/HW1_sz2404/README.md

 # Homework 1 - Forking, Merging, and Conflict Resolution
 I created the account gittest_sz2404 for testing forking, merging, and conflict resolution functions.

-I worked with Change (Angel) Lau on this part for experimenting fork.
+I worked with Chang (Angel) Liu on this part for experimenting fork.

-I messed with Chang (Angel) Lau’s repo: https://github.com/AngelLau/gittest_AngelLau
+I messed with Chang (Angel) Liu’s repo: https://github.com/AngelLau/gittest_AngelLau

 Angel also messed with my gittest_sz2404 repo.